kirkspock97/stremioaddonwrapper/README.md

 	•	Cache Clearing: You can manually clear the database by deleting the streams.db file or truncating it.

  ## Database Management - Included Script
   You can remove the individual shows, seasons and episodes with the "remove_imdb.sh" script.
+This configuration assumes that the script is being run from the same folder as the streams.db file.
   ```bash
 nano remove_imdb.sh
 ```